khaors/geocompr/main.md

 However we are confident that, with practice, the command-line approach demonstrated in this book will become intuitive and, for many applications, faster than the point-and-click alternatives provided by mainstream desktop programs.
 For some applications such as Bayesian Spatial Statistics and applications where processes must be automated the command-line approach may be essential for getting the work done.

-As outlined in section \@ref(why-r-for-geocomputation) there are many reasons for using R for geocomputation.
+As outlined in section \@ref(why-geocomputation-with-r) there are many reasons for using R for geocomputation.
 Other languages can be used and for some applications Python, Java, C++ or something else may be more appropriate.
 We advocate learning one language in *depth* to gain an understanding of the concepts and to become proficient with one programming languages before dabbling with many, and R can solve the majority of day-to-day challenges that geocomputation skill can solve.
 However, there are excellent resources for learning geocomputation in other languages and we recommend checking-out alternatives outlined in section \@ref(software-for-geocomputation) if your interest is in the wider field of command-line geocomputation.